 Permanent life insurance is different from a term policy because there is no time limit to the coverage.

 As long as you pay your premiums, you will be covered for the rest of your life.

 Permanent policies also feature a savings component that is paid out upon your death in addition to your death benefit.

 You can also borrow against this cash buildup after a specified waiting period.
 Permanent life insurance describes many subtypes of coverage which we will now explain.

 Whole life insurance is the most basic type of permanent coverage.
 Premiums are unchanged over the lifetime of the policy but tend to be higher than those that are charged for term coverage.

-While this gives a benefit to younger purchasers, as the premiums will not change even when serious health issues arise, they can still be of a benefit for the older generation.
+While this gives a benefit to younger purchasers, as the premiums will not change even when serious health issues arise, they can still be of benefit to the older generation.

 In fact, whole life insurance policies can often be the most commonly offered to seniors.

 Universal life insurance is another form of permanent coverage that affords you extra flexibility when it comes to how you direct the value of the premiums you pay.
 T